digitalinteraction/CryptoCam/README.md

 ### Installation

-1. Clone repo onto Raspberry Pi with camera.
+1. Clone repo onto Raspberry Pi with camera (ensure camera enabled in `sudo raspi-config`).
 2. Run `npm install` (`libusb` will fail to build on Linux, this is expected).
 3. Run CryptoCam without logging with `./run` (root required if node not given bluetooth permissions with `sudo setcap cap_net_raw+eip $(eval readlink -f ``which node``)`).